What Are Beliefs? (3.5 pages)

 already-established beliefs.
 A fallacy occurs when someone establishes a

-that relationship.
-This is exactly what Resonance is designed to do—making it
+about that relationship.
+This is exactly what Resonance is designed to

 Analyses